ex0dus-0x/ex0dus-0x.github.io/_posts/2017-04-15-memory-pointers-c.markdown

     Before swap: a = 1; b = 2
     After swap: a = 1; b = 2

 What happened?
-Because of the _stack_.
-When we are allocating memory on the _stack_, that memory is attached to a thread of execution, and once complete, all memory goes away.
-For a structure such as a function, that means that the data allocated within it's scope, will eventually by deallocated.
-That means once `swap()` finishes its thread of execution, the already swapped values passed by the parameters have been deallocated, and the next output will print the same as the first output.
+This is the work of the _stack_.
+When we are allocating memory on the _stack_, that memory is attached to a thread of execution.
+Once complete, all memory goes away.
+For a structure such as a function, that means that the data allocated within its scope will eventually be deallocated.
+That means once `swap()` finishes its thread of execution, the values (which will have been swapped) passed through parameters have fallen out of scope, and the next output will print the same as the first output, since it is in the scope of `main()`.

 Of course, let's reexamine this example with pointers.